php-fig/fig-standards/proposed/http-message.md

     /**
      * Seek to the beginning of the stream.
      *
-     * If the stream is not seekable, this method will return FALSE, indicating
+     * If the stream is not seekable, this method will raise an exception;
-     * failure; otherwise, it will perform a seek(0), and return the status of
+     * otherwise, it will perform a seek(0).
-     * that operation.
      *
      * @see seek()
      * @link http://www.php.net/manual/en/function.fseek.php
-     * @return bool Returns TRUE on success.
      * @throws \RuntimeException on failure.
      */
     public function rewind();